 Incorporating IPR Into Biosimilar Litigation Strategies, American Conference Institute's 6th Annual Summit on Biosimilars, New York City, New York; panel presentation (June 2015).

-Inter Partes Review and Pharma/Bio Patent Litigation, New York City, New York (February 2015).
+Inter Partes Review and Pharma/Bio Patent Litigation, New York City (February 2015).

-Going Beyond the Hatch-Waxman Comparisons: Delving into Pre-Suit Due Diligence and Pre-Litigation Tactics for Evaluating Patent Strength and Assertion Strategies, American Conference Institute's 5th Annual Summit on Biosimilars, New York City, New York; panel presentation (June 2014).
+Going Beyond the Hatch-Waxman Comparisons: Delving into Pre-Suit Due Diligence and Pre-Litigation Tactics for Evaluating Patent Strength and Assertion Strategies, American Conference Institute's 5th Annual Summit on Biosimilars, New York City; panel presentation (June 2014).

 Non-Practicing Entities, Rochester Intellectual Property Law Association IP CLE, Rochester, New York (October 2013); with Phil S. Goldberg.

 Estimating Patent Damages: Which Model to Choose?, DuPont Widener IP CLE, Wilmington, Delaware (October 2013).

-Preparing for the Impending Reality of Biosimilars Patent Litigation: Immediate Action Plans for the First Wave, American Conference Institute’s 4th Advanced Forum on Biosimilars; New York City, New York; panel presentation (June 2013).
+Preparing for the Impending Reality of Biosimilars Patent Litigation: Immediate Action Plans for the First Wave, American Conference Institute’s 4th Advanced Forum on Biosimilars; New York City; panel presentation (June 2013).

 Protecting Your Company’s Intellectual Property, FDCC Corporate Counsel Symposium; Philadelphia, Pennsylvania; panel presentation (September 2012).